ilwad123/Medical-Referral-System-Dashboard/README.md

 Helped display patient data in a presentable manner in a table with links and created the structure of app.py I also collaborated on other sections of the web app.

+Conducted automated testing to see if the data is transferred properly to the website which is in the testingref.py file.
 ### Introduction

 This Flask Python program serves as the backend for the NHS App, providing essential functionalities for managing patient data.